 The alternate vent/flue location is the large hole directly in line with the induced draft blower outlet.
 To use the alternate vent/flue location refer to the following steps and the "Alternate Vent/Flue Location" figure.
-This option is not available with counterflow models.
+To use an alternate vent location on a counterflow / horizontal model, a special kit is required.